Illumina Innovates with Rancher and Kubernetes

 When using Rancher Kubernetes Engine (RKE), either standalone or when installed by Rancher, you can choose the version of Kubernetes to install.
 Rancher Labs uses native upstream Kubernetes, and this enables the company to quickly respond to security alerts, releasing patched versions of the software.
 Because RKE runs the Kubernetes components within Docker containers. operations teams can perform zero-downtime upgrades of critical infrastructure.

-I recommend that you follow Rancher Labs on Twitter to receive announcements about new releases.
+I recommend that you follow Rancher Labs on Twitter to receive announcements about new releases and Kubernetes security best practices.
 I also strongly recommend that you test new versions in a staging environment before upgrading, but in the event that an upgrade goes awry, Rancher makes it just as easy to roll back to a previous version.

 RKE installs with RBAC enabled by default.
 If you’re only using RKE, or any other standalone Kubernetes deployment, you’re responsible for configuring the accounts, roles, and bindings to secure your cluster.